 Check your Status of MBLEx Application

-The exam has eight concentrated areas of content: Client assessment and treatment plans, Benefits and Affects of Techniques, Pathology with Contraindications and Cautions, Massage History, Ethics- Boundaries--Laws & Regulations, Guidelines for Professional Practice, Kinesiology, and Anatomy & Physiology.
+The exam has seven concentrated areas of content: Client assessment, reassessment, and treatment plans, Benefits and Physiological effects of Techniques, Pathology with Contraindications, areas of Caution, and Special Populations, Ethics- Boundaries-Laws & Regulations, Guidelines for Professional Practice, Kinesiology, and Anatomy & Physiology.
 The Content Outline for the MBLEx breaks down further the categories used for establishing the questions in the MBLEx.

-20-22 questions on Client assessment and treatment plans 17% (Assessment)
+16-18 questions on Client Assessment, Reassessment, and Treatment 17% (Assessment)

-20-22 questions Benefits and affects of techniques 17% (Application)
+14-17 questions Benefits and Physiological effects of Techniques 15% (Application)

-15-17 questions on Pathology with contraindications and cautions 13% (Pathology)
+13-16 questions on Pathology with Contraindications, areas of Caution, and Special Populations 14% (Pathology)

 $195.00.
 If you fail the exam you will have to apply and pay the fees again.